mickewasowski/obsidian-vault/nodes/neovim.md

 Now we again need to reopen the init.lua file.

 5. Now we need to add fuzzy find (telescope)
-Simply add the Telescope tupple to the plugins (as for the catppuccin)
+*This is used to search words in files, and many more other functionalities* `You can see all it's functionalities by typing :Telescope` Simply add the Telescope tupple to the plugins (as for the catppuccin)
 ```
 	{